 - Daylight Savings Time Interferes with Digestion and Quality Sleep

-One of the biggest issues is the practice of daylight savings time; a practice that is one of my biggest pet peeves because it interferes with our circadian rhythm.
-If you ever have the chance to vote in your state to end the practice of daylight savings please do it!
+One of the most significant issues is the practice of daylight savings time, a practice that is one of my biggest pet peeves because it interferes with our circadian rhythm.
+If you ever have the chance to vote in your state to end the practice of daylight savings, please do it!

-Due to observing daylight savings time in the cooler months, the sunset happens around 4:30-5:30 PM, depending on the phase of winter we are in, and where you live.
-If we are always eating dinner by the concept of the 24 hour clock, many of us will eat dinner 2-3+ hours after the sun has gone down.
-This disrupts our sleep because the sun plays an important role in our digestion, when we are eating late (in terms of how long it has been dark) your body will not be able to digest properly which means we will have impaired sleep, and not absorb the nutrients we need for homeostasis or fighting disease.
+Due to observing daylight savings time in the cooler months, the sunset happens around 4:30-5:30 PM, depending on the phase of winter you are in and where you live.
+If we are constantly eating dinner by the concept of the 24-hour clock, many of us will eat dinner 2-3+ hours after the sun has gone down.
+This practice disrupts our sleep because the sun plays a vital role in our digestion; when we are eating late (in terms of how long it has been dark), our body will not be able to digest properly, which means we will have impaired sleep and not absorb the nutrients we need for homeostasis or fighting disease.

 - Lack of Nature and Sun Exposure

-In addition to the sun’s role in digestion it also is the main source of vitamin D production.
-Since many of us do not go outside enough at any time of the year, and even less when it is chilly out, we are losing out on the important interaction with the sun which profoundly impacts the endocrine, nervous, immune and digestive systems.
+In addition to the sun’s role in digestion, it also is the primary source of vitamin D production.
+Unfortunately, since many of us do not go outside enough at any time of the year, and even less when it is chilly out, we are losing out on the critical interaction with the sun, which profoundly impacts the endocrine, nervous, immune, and digestive systems.

-Did you know that our cells, brain and digestive system keep time?
-More accurately they all have their own circadian rhythm.
-It is said that cell proliferation of humans, including the digestive system is not random or constant but cyclic.1 This means our various bodily systems require sunlight and rest at very specific times, and if we deny our body of these elements it will not function properly, or be able to fully heal.
+Did you know that our cells, brain, and digestive system keep time?
+More accurately, they all have their own circadian rhythm.
+It is said that cell proliferation of humans, including the digestive system, is not random or constant but cyclic.1 This means our various bodily systems require sunlight and rest at precise times, and if we deny our body of these elements, it will not function properly, or be able to heal fully.

-Deficiency in vitamin D can interfere with bone mineralization, increase the risk of cancer, causes defects in newborns, impacts our immune, endocrine, and cardiovascular systems, thyroid, can make us more susceptible to autoimmune diseases and impacts our cognition.
-Signs of vitamin D deficiency include, low immunity, fatigue, bone and back pain, depression, bone loss, hair loss, impaired wound healing and more.
+Deficiency in vitamin D can interfere with bone mineralization, increase the risk of cancer, causes defects in newborns, impact our immune, endocrine, and cardiovascular systems, thyroid, make us more susceptible to autoimmune diseases, and affect our cognition.
+Signs of vitamin D deficiency include low immunity, fatigue, bone and back pain, depression, bone loss, hair loss, impaired wound healing, and more.

 - Higher Melatonin Production

-When functioning properly, our melatonin levels start to rise in the evening after the sun has set and stay elevated for a majority of the night while we are in the dark.
-This is one of the reasons why using screens at night interferes with our sleep cycles, the blue light causes our brains to think that it is day time and begins to produce the hormone cortisol to wake us up.
+When functioning correctly, our melatonin levels start to rise in the evening after the sun has set and stay elevated for most of the night while we are in the dark; this is one of the reasons why using screens at night interferes with our sleep cycles.
+The blue light from screens causes our brains to think that it is daytime and produces the hormone cortisol to wake us up.

-If you really want to honor your health, go to bed earlier this winter.
-Give yourself permission to rest.
-To learn more about how you can improve your sleep read this blog.
+If you want to honor your health, go to bed earlier this winter.
+Permit yourself to rest.
+To learn more about how you can improve your sleep, read this blog.

 - You Are Not Eating Seasonal Foods

-Even if we are eating healthy food year round, it may not be the right food to nourish our bodies.
-If you consume colder foods, juices, too much salad or raw veggies during the winter, you will probably not feel great; you may even feel terrible, even though you are eating foods considered to be healthy.
-Let’s revisit nature giving us the cues we need to thrive and think about seasonal foods; in the summer we have light, cooling foods like lettuce, cucumber, berries and watermelon, during the winter we have grains, sweet potatoes, squashes, nutmeg and cloves to keep us warm and nourished.
+Even if we eat healthy food year-round, it may not be the right food to nourish our bodies.
+For example, if you consume colder foods, juices, too much salad, or raw veggies during the winter, you will probably not feel great; you may even feel terrible, even though you are eating foods considered healthy.
+So let’s revisit nature, giving us the cues we need to thrive and think about seasonal foods; in the summer, we have light, cooling foods like lettuce, cucumber, berries, and watermelon; during the winter, we have grains, sweet potatoes, squashes, nutmeg and cloves to keep us warm and nourished.

-When consuming foods in the right season, not only are they the most nutrient dense but they also carry the right energetics of that time.
-For winter think beans, legumes, miso, grains, maple syrup, pumpkin pie, mochi, soup, and good quality oils.
+When consuming foods in the correct season, not only are they the most nutrient-dense, but they also carry the proper energetics of that time.
+For winter, think beans, legumes, miso, grains, maple syrup, pumpkin pie, mochi, soup, and good quality oils.